Data and Occupational Health Publications

-Every year, thousands of Wisconsin workers are injured on the job or become ill as a result of health hazards at work.
-In 1999, the Council of State and Territorial Epidemiologists (CSTE) developed "indicators" as a way to provide information on occupational hazard health effects, exposure, interventions, and socioeconomic costs.
+The Council of State and Territorial Epidemiologists (CSTE) developed occupational health "indicators" in 1999 as a way to measure occupational hazard health effects, exposure, interventions, and socioeconomic costs.